Human Trafficking & Exploitation

 Asylum Dispersal

-Glasgow is the largest dispersal area in Scotland and currently supports c.5,000 asylum seekers.
+Glasgow is the largest dispersal area in Scotland and currently supports c.4,500 people seeking asylum.
 COSLA has worked closely with Glasgow City Council to support their approach to dispersal over a number of years.
-There is also a number of Emergency Initial Accommodation Asylum hotels across Scotland which are managed by Mears.
+There is also a number of Contingency Accommodation sites, ordinarily hotels across Scotland which are managed by Mears, the Home Office’s contracted provider in Scotland.
+People seeking asylum are now being supported in many of Scotland’s local authority areas.

-COSLA works with the councils and other statutory services on a day to day basis to seek to manage the impacts of dispersal and initial accommodation hotels in the local authority areas and is also heavily involved in more strategic work that takes place with a range of partners, including the Home Office and their contractors, both at a Scottish and UK level.
+COSLA works with the councils and other statutory services on a day to day basis to seek to manage the impacts of initial, dispersal and contingency accommodation in the local authority areas and is also heavily involved in more strategic work that takes place with a range of partners, including the Home Office and their contractors, both at a Scottish and UK level.

-There are a number of structures in place that COSLA run and contribute too that oversees asylum dispersal in Scotland, these include a tripartite Partnership Board, chaired by Glasgow City Council and involving the Home Office and their contractors.
+There are a number of structures in place that COSLA run and contribute to that oversee asylum dispersal in Scotland, including a tripartite Partnership Board, chaired by Glasgow City Council and involving the Home Office, their contractors and all Scottish LAs.
 COSLA actively supports the work of the Partnership Board.

 The Asylum Support Appeals Project provides useful resources on the asylum process: asaproject.org

-Scottish Refugee Council provide a service for destitute asylum seekers.
+Scottish Refugee Council provide services for destitute asylum seekers and asylum seeking families.